bakdata/streams-bootstrap/docs/docs/user/concepts/common.md

 }
 ```

-The framework ensures that cleanup operations are idempotent, meaning they can be safely retried without causing
+Cleanup operations are idempotent, meaning they can be safely retried without causing
 additional issues.

 ## Configuration